raoulg/MADS-MachineLearning-course/notebooks/4_tuning_networks/05_hypertuning_exercise.md

         - `bayesian-optimization` is for, well, bayesian optimization
         - `hyperopt` is another hyperoptimalisation library which we have used in `2_convolutions/03_mlflow.ipynb`.
 It doesnt has as much algorithms as ray, which is why we use ray.
 Just know that `hyperopt` can be an alternative to `ray.tune` that's slightly easier to setup but less powerful.
 - make a function to pull your data, you can use `mads_datasets` for this.
 - make a *configurable model* where you can change the different options from the config.
-You can decide for yourself if you want to make it configurable by simply passing a dictionary, or by creating a @dataclass as a Settings object, or by using eg gin-config or loading a .toml file with `tomllib` (since python 3.11 part of python).
+You can decide for yourself if you want to make it configurable by simply passing a dictionary, or by creating a @dataclass as a Settings object, or by using a `.toml` file with `tomllib` (since python 3.11 part of python) and the `TOMLserializer`.
-- build a hypertuner.py script
+- build a `hypertuner.py` script
-    - DO NOT use hyperband!
-This is a good idea for deployement, but not for researching the interaction between variables!!!
 - make a README that explains your experiments
-- Lint and format your code !! with black, ruff and pyright untill all your errors are gone !!
+- Lint and format your code !! use ruff and mypy until all your errors are gone !!

 ## Report
-You will write a report of 1 page.
-Not 2, not 3.
-1 page.
-1 A4 page means you will have to be very clear with your report.
+Write a report of maximum 2 a4 pages.
+This means you will have to be very clear with your report.
 Remove all clutter.
 Use clear visualisations.
 Make sure it's clear in a few seconds what the results are of every experiment.

 You will get a:
 - 0, which means: you will have to improve things, otherwise it will cost you points at your exam